botpress/documentation-v12/docs/building-chatbots/flow-editor/content-elements/content-image.md

 ### Insert Variables

-When hovering the box where you type your message, the `</>` symbol appears.
+When hovering a box where you can type, the `</>` symbol appears.
 This button helps you easily insert variables within your message.
 When you click it, it shows a list of variables that you can use such as `temp.`, `user.`, `session.`, or `event.`.

 ### Title